Michael Olaitan: Loan to Kortrijk

-Belgian club KV Kortrijk announced the signing of Nigerian striker of Olympiakos on loan until the end of season.
+Belgian club KV Kortrijk announced the signing of Nigerian striker of Olympiacos on loan until the end of season.
 The 23-year-old forward spent the first six months of 2015-16 at FC Twente, but failed to score any goals in 18 appearances.

 Panionios

 On 20 July 2016, the Nigerian winger will continue his career at Panionios.
-The 23-year-old striker, who was released earlier today from Olympiakos, has signed a 1+1-year deal with the Greek club, as it was officially announced.
+The 23-year-old striker, who was released earlier today from Olympiacos, has signed a 1+1-year deal with the Greek club, as it was officially announced.

 On 3 February 2017, only six months after his announcement, the officials of the club decided to release him, since he was not in manager Vladan Milojevic's first-team plans.

 Samtredia

 On 23 August 2017, Georgian champions Samtredia have signed the Nigerian winger as a free agent, on a one-year deal.
 The former Nigeria youth international was released by Greek club Panionios in February 2017.